-In 2020, the Parties agree to continue the residential programs offered in 2019.
-The Parties also agree to offer new programs and demonstrate the development of new technologies for potential inclusion in programs in future years.
-The programs are summarized below and described in further detail in Attachment 1, along with descriptions of what is new in 2020.
-The description of each program includes proposed changes from 2019 that are intended to help meet the savings targets for 2020.
+In 2020, the Company will continue the residential programs offered in 2019.
+The Company also agrees to examine the potential of new technologies for inclusion in programs in future years.
+The programs are summarized in Table 12 below and described in greater detail in Attachment 1.